 In the spirit of competition and sport, we sometimes forget the risks that come with our chosen activities.
-Athletes, especially young athletes, often make mistakes when getting into a new sport.
+Athletes, especially young athletes, often make mistakes when starting a new sport.
 In this article, we’ll talk about common mistakes like overexertion, lacking the proper equipment, and disregarding safety precautions.

 Take in this information to avoid injuries that could hinder your hobbies or even career aspirations, and pass this on to the other athletes you know and care about.
 It’s all fun and games until you roll an ankle and get benched the rest of the season.
 Let’s keep you safe by avoiding the following mistakes:

 When getting into a new sport, you might feel the need to “keep up” with the rest of the team no matter where your limits currently stand.
 But Kansas State University reported that overexertion related injuries account for millions of emergency room visits a year.

 Injuries resulting from overexertion, dehydration, and low blood sugar can lead to mild or severe health issues, but they are preventable.
 To protect yourself from an injury, practice the following preventative measures: